-Soapwort is a versatile plant is easy to grow, harvest, and use around the home.
-It will clean skin, lace, quilts, hair, bodies, even household cleaning can be done with a strong enough brew!
+Soapwort is a versatile plant that is easy to grow, harvest, and use around the home.
+It will clean skin, lace, quilts, hair, bodies, even household cleaning can be done with a strong enough brew.
 It is also known as Saponaria Officinalis, Wild Sweet William, Sweet Betty, or Bouncing Betty.
-I don’t know who Betty is, but she…
+I don’t know who Betty...

 Soapwort is a self-seeding, prolific perennial.
 It can get up to three foot high, and spreads like mad!
 Don’t plant it near a fish pond or other water fixture unless you want dead fish.
 Many aquatic creatures will die from exposure to too much saponin, and in fact, people sometimes use saponin-rich plants to disable or kill fish for easy capture.
 That being said, wild soapwort can often be found near lakes and riverbanks, moist ditches, and waste places.